na-na-hi/renget/archive/pcrgjpstartguide.md

 ###->S Tier - Must have targets for max level players, worth completing a spark or two if you get the other two above as a new player<-
 **Christina** - Requires 6* & Max investment.
 Some TLs may require X.Chris bonds as well, so be careful when reviewing TLs.
 But an amazing physical damage dealer
+**Muimi** - She's definitely back in action, but Muimi requires absolute max investment in order to become relevant.
+Still worth the S tier rating.
 **Labyrista** - Thanks to her Unique Equip, rocketed straight back to dominance in CB.
 Requires max investment, but well worth it.
 **Anne/Grea Duo** - A great magic DPS that can benefit from buffs give to them and convert it into bigger buffs.
 A great unit that has been consistently used.
 **Princess Hiyori** - CB staple that gives herself TP, deals a lot of damage and debuffs targets based on that damage.
 Requires max UE.